connerkward/comfyui-save-image-xmp/README.md

 # ComfyUI Save Layered Image with Metadata!

-ComfyUI custom nodes for saving images with embedded XMP metadata — workflow, prompt graph, model SHA256 hashes, and arbitrary JSON, all burned into the file.
+ComfyUI custom nodes for saving LAYERED images with embedded XMP metadata — workflow, prompt graph, model SHA256 hashes, and arbitrary JSON, all burned into the file.

 ---